jaydenwilliams-cyber/Sysmon-Detection-Lab/README.md

 - CommandLine: powershell -Command "Get-Process"
 - Log Name: Microsoft-Windows-Sysmon/Operational

-This confirms that Sysmon captures full command line arguments, which allows analysts to detect malicious or abnormal PowerShell usage.
+This confirms that Sysmon captures detailed process execution data, allowing analysts to detect abnormal or malicious PowerShell activity.

 ## Key Findings

-- Sysmon provides detailed process visibility.
+- Sysmon provides detailed process visibility beyond default Windows logs
-- Command line arguments are captured.
+- Command line arguments are fully captured
-- Logs are stored in a dedicated Operational log.
+- Logs are stored in a dedicated Operational log
-- This data is useful for security monitoring and threat detection.
+- Process activity can be monitored and analyzed for suspicious behavior

+## Investigation Insight

+This lab demonstrates how endpoint telemetry can support security investigations.
+By analyzing process creation events and command line arguments, analysts can identify suspicious execution patterns and detect potential attacker behavior.

 ## What I Learned

 This lab showed how Sysmon enhances Windows logging by capturing detailed process creation data.
-Seeing the command line arguments inside Event Viewer demonstrates how security teams can track user activity and detect suspicious behavior.
-Sysmon is valuable for SOC analysts because it provides deeper visibility than default Windows logs.
+Reviewing command line arguments in Event Viewer demonstrates how security teams track system activity and detect suspicious behavior.
+Sysmon provides deeper visibility than default logs and is a valuable tool for SOC analysts.

 ## Screenshots